MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

     const results = [];

     // For each disapproved ad, create a result object, which is
-    // a dictionary with the above column names.
+    // a dictionary with the above column names as keys.

     while (ads.hasNext()) {
         const ad = ads.next();

-        // Creates the result object and executes the function in columns
+        // Creates the result object and executes the function in 'columns'
         // to get the field's value.

         const adResult = columns.reduce((temp, column) => { temp[column.name] = column.func(ad); return temp }, {});

+        // Adds the field (key/value) to the dictionary.

         results.push(adResult);
     }